Skip to main content

 Can I arrive earlier or later than the sightseeing entry timeslot I booked for?

-If you are early, we will usually be happy to welcome you unless capacity restrictions mean we cannot.
-If you miss your timeslot, we will usually be happy to welcome you later that day, subject to opening hours.
+If you are early, we will usually be happy to welcome you, if we are open, unless capacity restrictions mean we cannot.
+If you miss your timeslot, we will usually be happy to welcome you later that day, subject to the last entry time.

 Please note that we will not refund missed visits and we reserve the right to charge a reasonable amendment fee to reschedule a visit date and / or entry timeslot.